pgtipping/Synthalyst/memory-bank/progress.md

 - Added error handling for cases where database models might not exist yet
 - Implemented fallback to empty arrays when data is missing or undefined
 - Added try-catch blocks for API calls to handle errors independently
+- Added SQL queries to check if tables exist before attempting to query them
+- Used `information_schema.tables` to verify table existence in the database
+- Implemented default values for all data variables to prevent undefined errors
+- Added comprehensive error handling for all database operations in the admin page
+- Enhanced authentication error handling in the admin layout
+- Added null checking for user properties to prevent undefined errors
+- Used optional chaining for user properties to handle potential null values
+- Fixed "Cannot read properties of undefined" errors in the admin page
+- Resolved chunk loading errors by properly handling database queries
+- Improved error logging for all database operations

 ### In Progress